-- Create Quick Corpus... - This option is for quickly creating a temporary corpus.
+- Open File(s) as 'Quick Corpus'... - This option is for quickly creating a temporary corpus.
 You will be asked to choose the files you want to add to your corpus.
-Then, the software will create a "temp" corpus using the default settings of the Corpus Manager.
+Then, the software will create a "temp" corpus using the default settings of the Corpus Manager and load this for immediate use.
 Any existing "temp" corpus will be overwritten. - Open Corpus Manager... - This option opens the Corpus Manager, where you can choose prebuilt corpora from the default library, add or delete corpora from a user library, or create custom corpora from raw files.
-See the Corpus Manager for complete details. - Clear Tool/All Tools/All Tools and Files - These options will reset the interface - Save Current Tab Results... - This option allows results to be exported in a file format.
-Direct copying and pasting of results from the interface are also possible - Save Current Tab Datatables... - This option allows complete tables of results from the corpus database to be exported to a set of .csv files.
-All relevant information about results can be found in these files. - Import Settings From File.../Export Settings To File... - o These options allow the state of the software to be saved and reloaded at a different time - Restore Default Settings - This option resets the state of the software to when it was first launched.
+See the Corpus Manager for complete details. - Swap Target/Reference Corpora - This option swap the target and reference corpora allowing easy comparisons. - Clear Tool/All Tools/All Tools and Files - These options will reset the interface - Save Current Tab Results... - This option allows results displayed in the main interface to be exported in a file format.
+Note that hidden columns will also be included.
+(Direct copying and pasting of results from the interface are also possible.) - Save Current Tab Database Tables... - This option allows complete tables of results from the corpus database to be exported to a set of .csv files.
+All relevant information about results can be found in these files. - Import Settings From File.../Export Settings To File... - o These options allow the state of the software to be saved and reloaded at a different time - Restore Default Settings - This option resets the state of the software to when it was first installed.
 All custom settings are lost.